 "I can absolutely tell you if Midge had said, 'Hmm, I don’t know.
-Well, let me think about it,' I possibly would not have gone ahead," Geldof said in an interview, "because it would have been too embarrassing right off the bat to be told by somebody, 'Forget it.'"
+Well, let me think about it,' I possibly would not have gone ahead," Geldof later remembered, "because it would have been too embarrassing right off the bat to be told by somebody, 'Forget it.'"

 Famously, the song was recorded and mixed over the course of a grueling 24-hour day — although the song's engineer, Stuart Bruce, noted in a 2011 interview that there was a fairly substantial 24-track backing track with guide music and additional vocals put together prior to the marathon session.